 11. The method of assessment for each course and Honours programme shall be determined by the Senatus Academicus.
 The conditions under which candidates may be exempted from any element of such assessment shall be determined similarly.

-12. The Senatus Academicus, on application from the Head of the School concerned, may approve a scheme for restricting entry to any course, supplementary to the pre-requisites as specified in the Catalogue of Courses.
+12. The Senatus Academicus may approve a scheme for restricting entry to any course, supplementary to the pre-requisites as specified in the Catalogue of Courses.
 No such scheme shall be binding on candidates to whom it has not been communicated in writing at the time of their receiving an offer of admission or readmission to the degree.

-14. The Senatus Academicus may recognise, as qualifying for a degree of the University of Aberdeen, or as exempting from the requirements of a degree, attendance on and/or examination passes in courses obtained through study for a previous degree or other qualification provided that candidates shall not be admitted to a degree of the University of Aberdeen unless they have attended qualifying courses therein during at least two sessions and obtained not less than 240 credit points whilst registered.
+14. The Senatus Academicus may recognise, as qualifying for a degree of the University of Aberdeen, or as exempting from the requirements of a degree, attendance on and/or examination passes in courses obtained through study for a previous degree or other qualification provided that candidates shall not be admitted to a degree of the University of Aberdeen unless they have attended qualifying courses therein during at least one session and obtained not less than 120 credit points whilst registered.

 - if they have been required to attend the Summer School for Access, from that to a subsequent programme year unless they have completed the Summer School at a standard deemed to be satisfactory by the Senatus Academicus; or

-- from programme year 1 to programme year 2 unless they have accumulated, by award or recognition, or been exempted from, at least 90 credit points at level 1 [including those required to enter programme year 2 for the degree programme for which they are currently registered]; or
+- from programme year 1 to programme year 2 unless they have accumulated, by award or recognition, at least 90 credit points at level 1 [including, by award, recognition or exemption, those required to enter programme year 2 for the degree programme for which they are currently registered]; or

-- from programme year 2 to programme year 3 unless they have accumulated, by award or recognition, or been exempted from, at least 210 credit points at levels 1 and 2 [including those required to enter programme year 3 for the degree programme for which they are currently registered]; or
+- from programme year 2 to programme year 3 unless they have accumulated, by award or recognition, at least 210 credit points at levels 1 and 2 [including, by award, recognition or exemption those required to enter programme year 3 for the degree programme for which they are currently registered]; or

 - in all cases, unless they have satisfied such further requirements governing progression between programme years as may be prescribed in the Supplementary Regulations governing award of the degree programme for which they are registered.